rorong/slate/source/index.html.md

 ```

 ## Delete Specific Child Address Detail
-This endpoint allows Parent Admin to delete the address detail for a child.
+This endpoint allows Parent Admin to delete the address detail for a child, and its associated version and pricing.

 ### HTTP Request